Motor Vehicle Apprenticeships at Gloucestershire College

 How much should I pay my apprentice?

-From April 2021, the national minimum wage for an apprentice is £4.30.
-The vast majority of our employers offer apprentices more than this but our advisors are on hand to guide you.
+From April 2023, the national minimum wage for an apprentice is £5.28.
+The vast majority of our employers offer apprentices more than this but our advisers are on hand to guide you.

 How do I recruit an apprentice for my business?

-If you would like to recruit an apprentice, simply get in touch with our Business Hub team to get ball rolling.
+If you would like to recruit an apprentice, simply get in touch with our Employer Training & Apprenticeships team to get ball rolling.
 We will arrange a one-to-one with you to chat through all of your options and the programmes we have available.
-We offer a free apprentice recruitment service and will advertise your vacancy on the National Apprenticeship Website and GlosJobs as well as on our live vacancies page.
-Our team will pre-screen and interview candidates before providing you with a shortlist of anonymised applicants.
+We will support you by advertising your vacancy on the National Apprenticeship Website and GlosJobs as well as on our live vacancies page.
+Our team will pre-screen and interview candidates before providing you with a shortlist of anonymous applicants.

-If your business has your own recruitment processes and polices, our team can support you with applicant days and interviewing, just get in touch to discuss your requirements.
+If your business has your own recruitment processes and polices, we will be happy to discuss your requirements.

 When is the right time to recruit an apprentice?